Get to know Slovenian wine - White grape varieties

 RIESLING (RENSKI RIZLING)

-This variety prefers a colder climate, therefore is found only in Podravje and small % in Posavje.
+This variety prefers a colder climate, therefore is found only in Podravje and a small % in Posavje.

 Wine styles from Riesling (Renski Rizling)